winoff

 Once the student employee completes Section I, the designated E-Verifier will complete Section 2.
 Section 2 of the Form I-9 requires that individuals verify their identity and authorization to work by presenting original documentation.

-The following are lists of acceptable documents to verify identity and work authorization.
+The following are List of Acceptable Documents to verify identity and work authorization.
 Student employees must present either one document from the following list A or one document from both list B and C:

-• Documents establishing BOTH identity and work authorization (all documents must be unexpired):
+• List A: Documents establishing BOTH identity and work authorization (all documents must be unexpired):

 1. United States Passport